adeliafebriani/Tijarah-Blockchain-Notes/Chapter 3/Merkle-Tree & Their Role in Blockchain.md

 ### Technical Considerations

 1. Hash Function
-   * The choice of the hash function is critical for the security of the Merkle tree.
+   * The choice is critical for the security of the Merkle tree.
    * Functions like SHA-256 (used in Bitcoin) provide a good balance of speed and security.

 2. Tree Structure